freelance160/Risk-Assessment-for-Medicare-Clinic-/README.md

-# Risk-Assessment-for-Medicare-Clinic
-# 🛡️ Risk Assessment Scenario Task
+# 🛡️ Risk Assessment Scenario Task: Medicare-Clinic

-Scenario: Risk Assessment for "MediCare Clinic" MediCare Clinic is a small healthcare practice with 10 employees, including doctors, nurses, and an office administrator.
+**Scenario: Risk Assessment for "MediCare Clinic"** MediCare Clinic is a small healthcare practice with 10 employees, including doctors, nurses, and an office administrator.
 They store patient records in a cloud-based Electronic Health Records (EHR) system and use an in-office Wi-Fi network.
 Employees use desktops and mobile devices to access patient information.

-Your Task:
+Task:
-Identify, evaluate, and document potential risks for MediCare Clinic, following these steps:
+-Identify, evaluate, and document potential risks for MediCare Clinic, following these steps:

-Create an asset inventory (List key assets such as EHR software, office Wi-Fi, employee devices, etc.).
+-Create an asset inventory (List key assets such as EHR software, office Wi-Fi, employee devices, etc.).

-Identify potential threats (Think of cyber and physical threats like ransomware, unauthorized access, or insider threats).
+-Identify potential threats (Think of cyber and physical threats like ransomware, unauthorized access, or insider threats).

-Rate the risk (Use High, Medium, or Low based on impact and likelihood).
+-Rate the risk (Use High, Medium, or Low based on impact and likelihood).

-Suggest risk mitigation strategies (How can the clinic reduce these risks?
+-Suggest risk mitigation strategies (How can the clinic reduce these risks?
 Think of security controls like encryption, MFA, security awareness training, etc.).
 ---

 ## 📋 Asset Inventory